alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-08-24-sufi-shaykhs-bulding-domes.md

 So, how can people make Du'a to the dead besides Allah?
 And how can they make Du'a to idols, trees, stones, the moon, the sun, and stars?
 Du'a to or seeking the help of any of the foregoing is impermissible.
 The same is true regarding the occupants of the graves, even if they were prophets or righteous people.

 Similarly, people should never make Du'a to angels and Jinn besides Allah (Glorified be He), Who says in (Surah Al-'Imran 3:80): "**Nor would he order you to take angels and Prophets for lords (gods).
 Would he order you to disbelieve after you have submitted to Allâh’s Will?
-(Tafsir At-Tabarî).**" [Aal Imran: 80] In this Ayah (Qur'anic verse), Allah (Exalted be He) declares that taking angels and prophets as lords, by making Du`a' to them and seeking their help, is Kufr (disbelief).
+(Tafsir At-Tabarî).**" [Aal Imran: 80] In this Ayah (Qur'anic verse), Allah (Exalted be He) declares that taking angels and prophets as lords, by making Dua' to them and seeking their help, is Kufr (disbelief).

 In a Hadith narrated by Jabir and recorded in Sahih Muslim, Jabir (may Allah be pleased with him) said: "**The Messenger of Allah (peace be upon him) forbade plastering the graves, sitting on them and building over them.**" [^7] This is because these things lead to Shirk and they are all means of glorifying and revering the occupants of the graves excessively.